ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 module load parallel
 parallel "fastq-dump --split-files --origfmt --gzip" ::: /path/to/SRA/*.sra
 ```
-On the other hand if fastq files are available on any public repository we can download them directly using wget.
+On the other hand if fastq files are available on a public repository (e.g. [EBI](https://www.ebi.ac.uk/ena/data/view/PRJNA348194)) we can download them directly using wget after copying the links to those files.

 ```
 wget <link/to/fastq.gz>